robenkleene/thwomp/README.md

 ## Installation

+### Installing in Ableton Live

-Drag `max-for-live/instruments/Thwomp.amxd` to `User Library/Presets/Instruments/Max Instrument/`.
+Drag `max-for-live/instruments/Thwomp.amxd` to the `User Library` (e.g., under `User Library/Presets/Instruments/Max Instrument/`).

-## Stand-Alone Mode
+### Installing in Ableton Push standalone mode

+1. Launch Push in standalone mode
+2. In Live's sidebar, select `Places > Push`
+3. Drag `max-for-live/instruments/Thwomp.amxd` to `Places > Push > User Library` (e.g., under `User Library/Presets/Instruments/Max Instrument/` [note that Push *does not* create this folder by default like Live does].

+## Using in Max (without Live)

-To open any of the `maxpat` files, the Sidewinder folder should be in your [Project Search Paths](https://docs.cycling74.com/max8/vignettes/projects_searchpath), `~/Documents/Max 8/Projects` by default, so that referenced files can be found.
+To open any of the `maxpat` files, the Thwomp folder should be in Max's `Project Search Paths`, so that the referenced files can be found.

 Thwomp can also be opened in standalone mode by opening the `misc/instruments/Thwomp.maxpat`  outside of Ableton Live, it offers some additional features.